 Black is a very popular car color around the world and there are plenty of reasons why.
 However, there are also a few challenges that having a black car can present.
 In this article, I’ll take you through the pros and cons of owning a black car so you can decide if it’s a good color option for your next vehicle.

 Pros and Cons of Owning a Black Car

-The main advantage of buying a black car is that they have above average resale values compared to most other colors.
+The main advantage of buying a black car is that they have an above average resale value compared to most other colors.
 However, black paint highlight dust and dirt and show swirl marks and scratches more easily than most other colors and also makes the car less visible to other drivers on the road.

 Pro: Black Cars Offer Incredible Gloss Levels

 Black is an incredibly rewarding car color.
 It’s no secret that black paint looks incredibly glossy and can really turn heads.
 It’s important to note that the paint needs to be kept in good condition to achieve this level of shine (more on that later), but if the car is well looked after, then it will always look more glossy than a white or silver vehicle.

 Since black cars are so popular, they have an above average resale value because they are in high demand.
 As with white cars, you can expect to lose out a little bit less due to depreciation when you sell your black car if you purchased it from brand new.

 Black is a popular color for sports cars, SUV’s, saloons and hatchbacks, so it doesn’t really matter what type of vehicle you’ve purchased.
 The same can’t be said for some more colourful shades such as red, which tends to offer a better resale value on sports cars and hatchbacks compared to SUV’s and saloons.

 Pro: Black Paint is Better at Hiding Stone Chips

 Since stone chips have a dark grey appearance, black is a pretty good color at masking them.
 This kind of damage is far less noticeable on a black car compared to a white or silver vehicle which is good news if you frequently drive your car on faster roads.